cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.MsgRegisterCounterpartyAddressResponse"></a>

 ### MsgRegisterCounterpartyAddressResponse
-MsgRegisterCounterpartyAddressResponse defines the Msg/RegisterCounterypartyAddress response type
+MsgRegisterCounterpartyAddressResponse defines the response type for the RegisterCounterpartyAddress rpc